 For WUR AP, the Band ID field is reserved.

-For WUR non-AP STA, the Band ID field is defined in 9.4.1.46 (Band ID field) for WUR non-AP STA.
+For WUR non-AP STA, the Supported Bands field indicates the supported bands.
+The encoding of the field is TBD.

 For WUR AP, the PCR Transition Delay field is reserved.

 For WUR non-AP STA, the PCR Transition Delay field indicates the PCR transition delay from doze state to awake state of the WUR non-AP STA after the WUR non-AP STA receives wake-up frame.